mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup II.md

 - Action Layout Editor - fields can be added, removed, or reordered using the action layout editor for an object-specific action.

 ## Quick Action Overview
+Actions are availble on the Salesforce mobil app landing page as well as different objects.
+Types include:
+1. Standard Publisher Actions - actions automatically included when Chatter is enabled (e.g. Post, File, Link).
+Standard actions require enabling of feed tracking per object.
+2. Cutsom Action - ones you've created.
+Can be global or object-specific.
+Can also invoke lightning components, flows, VF pages, or canvas app.
+3. Default Actions - ```predefined by Salesforce``` per object (New Contact, New Task, etc.).
+4. Mobile Smart Actions - ```preconfigured just like Default actions```.
+5. Productivity Actions - ```predefined by Salesforce and attached to a limited set of objects (e.g. Send Email, Log a Call, View Website).

+Types of Quick Actions:

+Global:
+- have ```no automatic``` relationship with any record.
+- can be found on the (+) icon in the Salesforce header.
+- e.g. Create Actions, Log a Call, Custom Actions

+Object-Specific:
+- ```Automatically associated``` with related records.
+- can be found on the ```record detail page``` of a specific object.
+- e.g. Create Actions, Log a Call, Update Actions, Custom Actions.

 ## Global Actions